w3c/webappsec/specs/subresourceintegrity/spec.markdown

 In order for user agents to remain fully forwards compatible with future options, the user agent MUST ignore all unrecognized  `option-expression`s

+Note that while the `option-expression` has been reserved in the syntax, no options have been defined.
+It is likely that a future version of the spec will define a more specific syntax for options, so the syntax is defined as broadly as possible for now.
+{:.note}

 [reflect]: http://www.w3.org/TR/html5/infrastructure.html#reflect
 </section><!-- /Framework::HTML::integrity -->